 - Address: 68 Hommachi, Jimeji 670-0012, Hyogo Prefecture

-- How to get there: Use your JR Pass to access Himeji Station.
+- How to get there: Use your JR Pass to access Himeji Station, on the Sanyo Shinkansen line.
 Use the station’s north exit.
 Then, walk one kilometer down Otemae-Dori Street.

 Located in the heart of Kyoto, this World Heritage Site was originally constructed by a powerful shogun or chief military commander.
-A unique aspect of this castle is the intentional installation of creaky floorboards to warn residents of hostile trespassers.
+A unique aspect of Nijo Castle is the intentional installation of creaky floorboards to warn residents of hostile trespassers.

 - Hours: 8:45 a.m. to 4 p.m.